fieldtrip/website/workshop/nigeria2025.md

 ### Installing FieldTrip

-Open MATLAB online and enter the following in the command window
+Open MATLAB online and enter the following in the command window to download and install FieldTrip.
+Subsequently you should download the data as well.

     unzip('https://download.fieldtriptoolbox.org/workshop/nigeria2025/fieldtrip-20250517.zip')
     addpath('/MATLAB Drive/fieldtrip-20250517')
     ft_defaults

-### Downloading the data

     unzip('https://download.fieldtriptoolbox.org/workshop/nigeria2025/data.zip')
     cd('/MATLAB Drive/data')

+### Restarting MATLAB online

+Whenever you restart MATLAB or when you are kicked out because of poor internet connectivity, you have to set up FieldTrip again.

+    addpath('/MATLAB Drive/fieldtrip-20250517')
+    ft_defaults
+    cd('/MATLAB Drive/data')

+It is important to save your edited m-files regularly, so that you can continue when you reconnect.

 ## Suggested reading material